 - Add the flour and process until well blended, stopping to scrape down sides and bottom at least once.

-- Pour the mixture into the cake pan with the parchment paper and place in the oven.
+- Pour the mixture into the cake pan with the parchment paper and place on a bottom rack in the oven.
 Then bake for 30 minutes.
 After the baking time, turn the oven off and leave the cheesecake in the oven with the door closed for 10 minutes.

 - Remove from the oven and let it cool to room temperature, then cover the top and put in the fridge overnight.